DSCI-310-2023/dsci-310-group-08-AKRM/README.md

 ### How to run

- - Clone the repo and navigate into the directory in terminal.
-Then open jupyter lab using the following line of code in the terminal
+ - To replicate the analysis, install [Docker](https://www.docker.com/get-started).
+Then clone this GitHub repository and run the following command at the command line/terminal from the root directory of this project:

 `docker run -it --rm -p 10000:8888 -v "${PWD}":/home/jovyan/work rehan13/dsci-310-group-08-akrm:latest`